SkoolNotes/Taproot/2020HIST201/KBhHIST201Mughals1600s.md

 And now, we are comparing palaces?

 * Chende constructed to match people's religions
+	* Instead of meeting